Time Dependent Hamiltonian Simulation Using Discrete Clock Constructions: Basic Ideas and Notation

 We say that $U$ is an \emph{ordinary} (operator) exponential of $H$.
 For more arbitrary $H(t)$, in contrast, the solution $U$ is typically written as an \emph{ordered} (operator) exponential of $H(t)$.

-Here $\text{T}$ is thought of, formally, as a \emph{superoperator} which reorders terms in a product according to their function value.
-It is usually called the \emph{time-ordering operator}.
+There are several different ways to understand the meaning of~\eqref{eq:gen_solution}, but for our purposes, the most insightful is through through product integration~\cite{Dollard1984Product}.
+Given a family of partitions $\{t_j\}_{j=1}^n$ of the interval $[s,t]$, with maximum width $\delta_n$ tending to zero as $n\rightarrow \infty$, a solution is given by the product integral

+where $\Delta t_j = t_{j+1} - t_j$.
+One feature of this approach is that, for sufficiently large but finite $n$, we achieve an approximation that is amenable to simulation by time independent methods.
+This is exactly the approach taken for product formula simulation.
+However, simulation of this product by LCU or qubitization is generally pointless, since the errors of discretization outweigh any accuracy benefits achieved of using these protocols over Trotter.

 In the setting of digital quantum computation, one can only hope to calculate the propagator to some approximation, which can be made better at increasing cost.
-Constructing the approximate circuit for $U$ defines the problem of Hamiltonian simulation. \begin{definition} Let $d$ be some distance measure on the set of quantum channels on $n$ qubits, and define the \emph{Hamiltonian simulation problem} as follows.
-Given an interval $I = [t_0, t] \subseteq \mathbb{R}$, $\epsilon > 0$ and a function $H: I \rightarrow \mathbb{C}^{2^n \times 2^n}$ whose value is a self-adjoint operator, construct a quantum circuit $V_I$ such that
+Constructing the approximate circuit for $U$ defines the problem of Hamiltonian simulation. \begin{definition}[Heuristic] Let $d$ be some distance measure on the set of quantum channels on $n$ qubits, and define the \emph{Hamiltonian simulation problem} as follows.
+Given an interval $[0, T]$, $\epsilon > 0$ and a Hermitian valued function $H: [0,T] \rightarrow \mathrm{Herm}(\mathbb{C}^{2^n})$, construct a quantum circuit $V$ such that

-where $U_I \equiv U(t, t_0)$ is the propagator generated by $H(t)$.
-Any circuit-valued function $V(\epsilon, I, H)$ which solves the problem above for some subset of the domain of parameters is known as a \emph{Hamiltonian simulation algorithm} (abbreviated ``simulation algorithm") over that domain. \end{definition}
+where $U \equiv U(T, 0)$ is the exact propagator generated by $H(t)$.
+Any circuit-valued function $V(\epsilon, T, H)$ which solves the problem above for some subset of the domain of parameters is known as a \emph{Hamiltonian simulation algorithm} (abbreviated ``simulation algorithm'') over that domain. \end{definition} Additional technical requirements to are needed for the definition above to be precise, such as an input model for $H$ and that the circuit is efficiently compilable.
 In this work, we will take $d(U, V) = \norm{U-V}$, where $\norm{\cdot}$ will denote the spectral norm (also called the induced 2-norm).

-It is defined in~\app{milieu}, and should be thought of as a worst-case measure of the simulation error for any input (pure) state $\ket{\psi_0}$.
-For various reasons, such as partial measurements with post-processing, $V_I$ may not be unitary.
-Of course, the actual underlying channel still a valid quantum operation.
-The parameter $\epsilon$ is called the \emph{error tolerance}, and $d(U_I, V_I)$ is the \emph{simulation error}.
-Sometimes we will simply call $\epsilon$ the error, accuracy, precision, etc. when context is clear.
+The norm appearing on on the right is the Euclidean norm.
+The spectral error $\|U - V\|$ should be thought of as a worst-case simulation error for any initial state.
+For various reasons, such as partial measurements with post-processing, $V$ may not be unitary, but the actual underlying channel will still a valid quantum operation.
+The parameter $\epsilon$ is called the \emph{error tolerance}, and $d(U, V)$ is the \emph{simulation error}.
+We will $\epsilon$ the error, accuracy, or precision of the simulation interchangeably.